Orange-OpenSource/conllueditor/README.md

 * `mvn install`
   * if the tests fail after `git pull` try deleting `target/test-classes` and `testoutput`.
 If this does not solve the problem, run `mvn install -DskipTests` to avoid running the JUnit tests and drop me a note
   * individual tests can be run by `mvn test -Dtest=TestConlluEditor#<testmethod>`)
-  * redirect stderr in order to see only maven messages:
+  * redirect stderr in order to see only maven messages (test reports are generated in `target/surefire-reports/`):
     * `mvn install 2> stderr_output.txt`
     * `mvn test -Dtest=TestConlluEditor#<testmethod>  2> stderr_output.txt`
 * download javascript libraries (bootstrap, popper, jquery and jquery-ui), the script [bin/installJQ.sh](bin/installJQ.sh) will do the job